CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 This is an *eelgrass carbon* workshop: at its heart, it is about collecting the data needed to quantify carbon in an ecosystem.
-The clearest way to see what a team needs to collect is to start from the **data sheet** the analysis is built on.
-Each field on it represents something real we measure in the ecosystem — a depth of sediment, a weight, a carbon concentration — and once the sheet is complete, those numbers let us calculate carbon stock, compare areas, and inform decisions.
+The clearest way to see what a team needs to collect is to start from the **data sheet** the analysis is built on, and work back from there.
+See the data sheet attached, each heading represents something real we measure in the ecosystem, such as a depth of sediment, a weight, a carbon concentration, and once the sheet is complete, those numbers let us calculate carbon stock, compare areas, and inform decisions.

-The workshop therefore focuses on two jobs, in the order you'd do them:
+The workshop therefore focuses on two things, in the order you'd do them:

 1. **Making the data useful** — making sure that *before* you collect anything, the samples you plan to take will actually answer your team's questions and contribute to your organizational